 EASY?

 Yeah right, even I’m confused and I wrote the thing.
-No worries because I’m going to now go through an easy to follow case study (of my own household) so you can see how it actually works in real life (and we will find out if I should be renting or buying, I’m really hoping it come out as buying because I adore my home!!!)
+No worries because I’m going to now go through an easy-to-follow case study (of my own household) so you can see how it actually works in real life (and we will find out if I should be renting or buying, I’m really hoping it come out as buying because I adore my home!!!)

-Ideally you will be following along with your own situation to see if you should be renting or buying!
+Ideally, you will be following along with your own situation to see if you should be renting or buying!
 But you know its a free country so I’m gonna leave that up to you!

 CASE STUDY EXAMPLE: THE WELL AND WEALTHY HOUSEHOLD